rembound/Arena-Helper/README.md

 ## Project Status

-The Lightforge Arena Tier List which is used in Arena Helper was shut down by the creators, as a result there will be no more tier list updates.
+The Lightforge Arena Tier List which is used in Arena Helper was shut down by the creators, as a result there will be no more updates.

 Thanks for your support! :thumbsup: